 - Cost of living payment - You may be able to get a payment from the government to help with the cost of living if you're getting certain benefits or tax credits.
 If you're eligible, you'll be paid automatically.

 - Check benefits and financial support you can get

 - Discounts, exemptions and reductions tells you about Single person discount, Student discount and other help available.

-Contact Council Tax if you are struggling to pay your bill, so we can make sure you are getting all the support you are entitled to.
+- Contact Council Tax if you are struggling to pay your bill, we can discuss payment options and make sure you are getting all the support you are entitled to.

 - Age UK offer a variety of services for people in later life.
 This includes support with benefit checks and household bills, keeping well and housing options.

 - BBC Cost of living includes a personalised guide to saving money.